 Hi, I'm Antny, your favorite South Philly food critic.
-I am happy to bring you a collection of my five favorite recipes from South Philly.
-These comfort food dishes have been a staple of mine for many years and I've included them below for everyone's enjoyment!
+I am happy to bring you a collection of my five favorite recipes from the South Philadelphia region in Pennsylvania.
+These Italian American comfort food dishes have been a staple of mine for many years and I've included them below for everyone's enjoyment!
 So get cooking and I would love to hear your feedback when you share these wonderful recipes with your family!
 From my kitchen to yours. "dalla mia cucina alla tua."

 - extra virgin olive oil

 - 3 ½ lb. hot Italian sausage link

 - 6 oz. chunk of any roasting beef